zeroflag/fcl/README.md

 ## Low-level control structures

-FCL supports the traditional Forth conditional and loop control structures.
+FCL supports the traditional Forth conditionals and loops.

 General form of `if else then`.